 There are 10 councils of the Association.
 Most councils are composed of one member from each of the 17 trustee districts of the Association and one new dentist member recommended by the New Dentist Committee and nominated by the ADA Board of Trustees.
 All members of councils must be active, life or retired members in good standing of the Association.
-Most councils meet twice a year, either at the ADA Headquarters Office in Chicago or the Washington D.C. office.
+Most councils meet twice a year.

 - Council on Advocacy for Access and Prevention

 - Council on Ethics, Bylaws and Judicial Affairs

 - Council on Membership

 - Council on Members Insurance and Retirement Programs